Lottery System 6/55: A Probability Study

 Calculate the differences between these numbers: 1 • 11 • 22 • 33 • 44 • 55.
 The differences between all two consecutive numbers in this combination are: 10, 11, 11, 11, 11.
 Does this combination have a potential to win?
 On record, it has zero probability for the reason than no 5 distance values can be solely between 10 and 19.

-In this chapter, we explore the probable combination of numbers by establishing the limits and constraints based on statistics in combining lottery numbers.
+In this chapter, we explore the probable combination of numbers by establishing the limits and constraints based on statistics when combining lottery numbers.
 We dig deeper into:

 • The bounds (lower and upper limits) of a combination.